hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 ```
 <dance/>

-Terminal symbols can be defined in *escaped literal* form by preceding a sequence of characters with a `\` character and following the character
+Terminal symbols can be defined in *escaped literal* form by preceding a sequence of characters with a `\` character and following that character
 sequence with a newline or space.
 An example of this is the sequence `\hello \world `, which defines the terminal symbols
 `hello` and `world`, which is differs from `\hello\world `, which defines the single terminal symbol `hello\world`.